jakobloekke/tdcss.js/README.md

 ```

 And finally, if you insert another semicolon, you can fix the height of the fragment container.
-This is useful for position:absolute type layouts:
+This is useful for position:absolute type layouts that don't by themselfes force the container to expand:
 ```html
 <!-- ### Element title; Title styles; 400px -->
 ```